CreatorDev/creator-wifire-app/doc/ID3.md

 **Note.** *In the above picture there's a further USB cable connecting the Mini-USB/UART connector of the Wifire board to a virtual COM port on the development PC.
 For details on how this is used see [WiFire hardware setup](wiFireHardwareSetup.md).*

-### Programming your device using MPLABs IPE
+### Programming your device using MPLAB IPE

 1. Start the MPLAB IPE application on your PC
-2. Select the board type from the drop down list in MPLAB IPE to match your version of WiFIRE board:
+2. Select the board type from the drop down list in MPLAB IPE to match your version of WiFire board:
 ![](IPEDevAndTool.png)
-3. Press the connect in MPLAB IPE button to connect the app to your ICD programmer.
+3. Press the *Connect* button to connect the MPLAB IPE to your ICD programmer.
 Wait for any programmer firmware updates to be automatically run by MPLAB IPE.
-4. Press the Browse button for the Source field, navigate to the hex file to be programmed and select it.
+4. Press the *Browse* button for the Source field, then navigate to the hex file to be programmed and select it.
 ![](4.jpg)
-5. If a dialog box is shown regarding debug information being cleared press the OK button to continue.
+5. If a dialog box is shown regarding debug information being cleared, press *OK* to continue.
-6. Press the program button in the MPLAB IPE app.
+6. Press the *Program* button.
 ![](5.jpg)
-7. Wait for the the hex to be loaded to the WiFire board and verified.
+7. Wait for the the hex file to be loaded and verified.
 ![](6.jpg)

 ----